CodeSolz/Better-Find-and-Replace/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will allow to setup unlimited word to find and automatically replace before render in browser or publish in social media by backend call.
+Find and replace text, HTML code, image's url, footer credits or anything in the website without touching database.

 == Description ==
 This plugin will automatically find a specific word and will replace by your own word.
-This changes will be automatically done before the the website render to the browser's.
-It doesn't affect to any other files or your database.
+The changes will be automatically done before the the website render to the browser's.
+It doesn't effect to any other plugins files or your database.

-It's works as masking a word with different word.
+Easily Find and replace text, HTML code, image's url, footer credits or anything in the website without touching database.
+Also, you can find and replace permanently in Database too.

 == Key Features ==

 * Easy to use and user-friendly options
 * Lighting first find-replacement in Database table's ( posts, postmeta, options )
 * Create word masking with find-replace over the whole website
-* Create find-replace temp rules which doesn't effect database.
+* Create find-replace temp rules without touching database.
+* Remove or change footer credit without touching database or HTML code
+* Replace anything in HTML code
+* Replace images in real-time rendering
+* Mask bad words posted in comments
+* Change different language's content to your own language

 = Forum and Feature Request =